Aerial view of Split and Diocletian's Palace

 Marjan Hill

-Discover Split's rich artistic and historical heritage
+Discover Split's artistic and historical heritage

 Split City Museum